AviatrixSystems/avxlabs-docs/ace_bridge/docs/Verification.md

-# Verification - Customer Connection to the ALB
+# Verification - Connect to the ALB

 ## HTTP Request fails